vanessaWhitehead/SE186XLab1/README.md

 # SE186XLab1
-# The Assigment was to
+## The Goals

-1. Learn fundamentals of Git and GitHub
+1.Learn fundamentals of Git and GitHub

 2.Set up repositories locally and on GitHub

 3.Get comfortable with making changes to repositories using Git

+## The Tasks

+1.Create file “test.txt” locally, make changes, and push to GitHub (3 points)

+2.Edit file “test.txt” on GitHub and pull changes to local machine (2 point)

+3.Create file “hello.txt” locally on a new branch, merge that branch into master, push toGitHub (3 points)

+4.Create a simple README with a small description of the assignment, push to github (2points)